 Whatever you like to watch, getting lost in your favourite movie/show can help you relax in to littlespace.
 You can decide what works best, something you can get absorbed in for a while, or something simple you can put on in the background while you do something else.

 Maybe your favourite movie is The Godfather… Nothing wrong with that!
-But, it’s probably not the best choice.
-I suggest maybe some animated movies or cartoons like The Lion King, Spirited Away and Adventure Time.
+But, I suggest maybe some animated movies or cartoons like The Lion King, Spirited Away and Adventure Time.
 They are all cute and easy to watch but are intelligent enough you won’t get bored watching it!

 Just like dressing up, using different accessories can help anyone feel little.
 Put a cute ribbon in your hair, use a sippy cup or a baby botle to drink, suck on a pacifier.
 There are loads of cute AgePlay accessories on Etsy, everything you could imagine from bracelets and necklaces to collars and cuffs.

 I especially like when it’s something that’s not super obvious that you can wear wherever.
 Like Disney t-shirts, it’s pretty socially acceptable to wear them in public, right?
 Or cute socks that you wear to work or school, then it’s always funny when someone notices them!